XiangJi/CareerBoost/src/TestPlan/TestPlan.md

 # Test plan/strategy

-Please think about this from all the angels and several google applications, like Gmail, GoogleMap,

 Show test passion！During the interview, show user/product experts

 Test plan (Timeline!
 Leadership!) and test strategy(All parts and frameworks, test types), test environment.